intrinio/intrinio-realtime-python-sdk/README.md

 # intrinio realtime python sdk
-SDK for working with Intrinio's realtime OPRA, IEX, delayed SIP, CBOE One, or NASDAQ Basic prices feeds.
+SDK for working with Intrinio's realtime OPRA, Options Edge, IEX, delayed SIP, CBOE One, Equities Edge, or NASDAQ Basic prices feeds.
 Get a comprehensive view with increased market volume and enjoy minimized exchange and per user fees.

 [Intrinio](https://intrinio.com/) provides real-time stock and option prices via a two-way WebSocket connection.
 To get started, [subscribe to a real-time equity feed](https://intrinio.com/real-time-multi-exchange), or [subscribe to a real-time options feed](https://intrinio.com/financial-market-data/options-data) and follow the instructions below.